Supervision Policy

 Definitions

-An HGI-accredited HG supervisor is a registered HG practitioner who has successfully completed the Human Givens College’s HG supervision training and is registered with the HGI, and listed on register of accredited HG supervisors.
+An HGI-accredited HG supervisor is a registered HG practitioner who has successfully completed the Human Givens College’s HG supervision training and is registered with the HGI, and listed on the register of accredited HG supervisors.

 Notes

-All applications to join the HGI’s Professional Register of fully-qualified therapists, will be assessed by the HGI Registration Panel.
+All applications to join the HGI’s Professional Register of fully qualified therapists, will be assessed by the HGI Registration Panel.
 The panel will also assess applications made by lapsed members wishing to re-join the Register.
-For details, please see the HGI Professional Register Policy
+For details, please see the HGI Professional Register Policy.

-Latest News:
+Latest Tweets:

 SCoPEd - latest update